Lecture 9

 ?transform

-Documentation tools: Github markdown rendering
+Documentation tools: GitHub markdown rendering

 The easiest way to write long-form documentation is to just use GitHub's markdown rendering.